We look at the sports aside football that can be developed to help Ghana

 The solution Wiseman Ayitey gave to all this was that Ghana Hockey Federation must be able to strengthen ties with countries well-endowed in the sport like Australia and Belgium.
 In order to gain aid from these countries to help us in order to develop the sport here in Ghana.

 Wiseman Ayittey also mentioned the fact that umpires were limited to the extent that players had to officiate

-He did state players are losing interest due to the meager returns that come out of playing the sport
+He outlined that players are losing interest due to the meagre returns that come out of playing the sport

 “A lot of people are losing interest.
 It is not lucrative.
 At least Ghanaian footballers get around the region of 300 to 500.
 Hockey players in Ghana only get 5 CEDIS as Transport & Travel.